 As previously mentioned, this 2025 BMAP update will not include updated modeling information.
-Loading estimates and allocations of load reductions to the responsible stakeholders presented in the 2012 Lake Harney, Lake Monroe, MSJR, and Smith Canal BMAP remain in effect.
+Loading estimates and allocations of load reductions to the responsible stakeholders presented in the 2012 Lake Harney, Lake Monroe, MSJR, and Smith Canal BMAP are not changed in this BMAP update.

-2.2.
-St. Johns River Basin Model Update
+2.2 St. Johns River Basin Model Update